By Jade Emmons

 Messaging also allows different agents to pick up a discussion and track what’s already been said and what has happened.
 Customer information can be stored and summarized to the next agent, which stops a customer from having to repeat themselves.

 For some brands, there is a need to rapidly scale without increasing agent headcount.
-Answer bots can help with customer inquiries during sudden spikes in demand, allowing agents to focus on more complex questions.
+QuickSearch Bots can help with customer inquiries during sudden spikes in demand, allowing agents to focus on more complex questions.
 This can also help if agent headcount is reduced through sick leave.

-Answer bots enable brands to consistently meet customer expectations.
+QuickSearch Bots enable brands to consistently meet customer expectations.
 45 percent of consumers don’t mind if they interact with a bot, as long as the solution is quick and effective.
-An answer bot can direct people to resources like FAQs and knowledge bases.
+An QuickSearch Bot can direct people to resources like FAQs and knowledge bases.
 Giving an immediate response and empowering individuals to find solutions to their issues without interacting with a human agent.
 For urgent issues, an agent can step-in and quickly see the customer’s information and inquiry.
 This reduces agent backlog and can improve time to resolution (TTR).